 “In most European nations, political existence began in the higher regions of society and was communicated little by little and always in an incomplete manner to the various parts of the social body.
 In America, on the contrary, one can say that the township had been organized before the county, the county before the state, the state before the Union” (40)

 He commented further about American’s overall education and ability to engage in self-governance.

-And this is fundamental because it is the people who hold the most responsibility over the way the country functions.
-No, we are not a direct democracy, and for good reason; but this does not change the fact that if this country falls to tyranny or if it stays free…we are to blame for both.
-It is incumbent upon us, the citizens, to respect and protect the laws and fight to preserve liberty.
+This reality of fairly distributed power and education is so critical because it’s the people who hold the most responsibility over the way the country functions.
+No, we are NOT a direct democracy, and for good reason; but this does not change the fact that the buck stops with us.
+We, ultimately, will be ones who determine if this country falls to tyranny or if it stays free.
+It’s incumbent upon us, the citizens, to respect and protect the laws and fight to preserve liberty.

 Remember what I said in a previous post?
 In the United States, we respect and love the law.
 This respect and love of the sovereignty of the law is the only reason the U.S. has been able to maintain order and civility without turning to tyranny.

 “In America, the principle of sovereignty of the people is not hidden or sterile as in certain nations; it is recognized by mores, proclaimed by the laws; it spreads with freedom and reaches its final consequences without obstacle…The people reign over the American political world as does God over the universe.
 They are the cause and the end of all things; everything comes out of them and everything is absorbed into them” (55).

 How far from the following description have we gotten?
 Americans used to see government as something necessary but never beyond a certain point.
 Americans, he noticed, cherished and craved to be responsible for their own lives and governance.